LGZU5/short-url-back/README.md

 # SHORTENER URL

-A modern URL shortener with an intuitive user interface that allows users to efficiently generate, manage, and share short links.
-Built with React and styled with Tailwind CSS, this frontend project ensures a smooth and attractive user experience.
+A modern URL shortener with an intuitive user interface that allows users to generate, manage, and share short links efficiently.
+Built with Node.js and Express, this backend project demonstrates the use of a simple api

 ## Run Locally